eopheim/Geegah-RP2040/README.md

 # Geegah RP2040 Image Acquisition

 # Introduction
-This repository contains Python scripts for image acquisition and processing using the Geegah ultrasonic imager with RP2040 as the micro-processor.
+This repository contains Python scripts for image acquisition and processing using the Geegah ultrasonic imager with RP2040 as the microprocessor.
+These scripts must be run from RPi4.
 The Geegah Imager consists of a 128 x 128 or 256 x 256 array of transducers that transmit and receive high-frequency ultrasonic waves.
 These scripts are tailored to enable single/multi-frequency measurements for all the pixels as well as acquiring the whole transmit/receive pulses with multiple echoes.
 Additionally, scripts are provided to generate images from the raw ".dat" files and further compute the acoustic parameters of the acquired data.

 # Features
 These scripts allow users to control the following features of the GHz ultrasonic transducers.